Three Airtable bases and a shared spreadsheet are now load-bearing infrastructure for your Nottingham operation

 Exactly what you get

 A tool that does what your Airtable base did but with validation that rejects bad data, an audit log an auditor accepts, and permissions so the warehouse cannot edit QA's records.
 For the retail side, scheduled reconciliation that compares marketplace and webstore stock and flags mismatches instead of leaving them to a morning spreadsheet ritual.
 You get it connected to the data sources that matter and documented so it does not live in one head.
-Internal tools like this often feed into inventory management software, business intelligence dashboards, and your warehouse management system.
+Internal tools like this often feed into inventory management software, business intelligence (BI) dashboards, and your warehouse management system.

 How to choose a developer in Nottingham